 The processing plant will integrate a primary crusher, a coarse ore storage silo (CSO), a beneficiation plant, a two-stage closed grinding circuit including a 15,000kW semi-autogenous grinding mill and two secondary 11,000kW ball mills, a low-intensity magnetic separation (LIMS) circuit, a column floatation circuit, a tailings thickener, and a flash dryer.

-The processing plant will be designed for a capacity of 55,000 tonnes per day (t/d) to produce 3 million tonnes per annum (Mtpa) of phosphate rock concentrate grading 38.6% P2O5, with concentrate P2O5 recovery of 90%.
+The processing plant will be designed for a capacity of 55,000 tonnes per day (tpd) to produce three million tonnes per annum (Mtpa) of phosphate rock concentrate grading 38.6% P₂O₅, with concentrate P₂O₅ recovery of 90%.

 Major infrastructure at the site will include a tailings storage facility (TSF) 2km away from the concentrator, a waste rock dump, a permanent work camp, a water intake area and a water treatment facility.